 Specific Conditions Expected EU contribution per project EU-Rail estimates that an EU contribution of EUR 38.3 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 38.3 million.

-79 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.

-Indicative project Applicant Private 80 Members of the EU-Rail part of consortia responding to this topic should provide in-kind contributions to additional activities to be declared via the template model available on the F&T portal.
-The amount of total in-kind contributions (i.e. in-kind contributions for operational activities and in-kind contributions for additional activities) should be no less than 1.263 81 times the funding request, in aggregate, of these applicant Private Members.
+Applicant Private 77 Members of the EU-Rail JU part of consortia responding to this topic should provide in-kind contributions to additional activities to be declared via the template model available on the F&T portal.
+The amount of total in-kind contributions (i.e. in-kind contributions for operational activities and in-kind contributions for additional activities) should be no less than 1.263 78 times the funding request, in aggregate, of these applicant Private Members.
 Any discrepancy shall be well and duly justified.
-In this respect, the grant agreements will set, in principle, annual deliverable on in-kind contributions for the projects selected under this topic, as well as mandatory reporting requirements, for those applicants who are Private Members of EU-Rail. duration Type of Action Innovation Action Technology Readiness Level Activities are expected to achieve a minimum between TRL 5 and TRL 7, depending on the enabler addressed, or higher by the end of the project - see General Annex B for a guide to the TRL definitions and criteria to be used.
+In this respect, the grant agreements will set, in principle, annual deliverable on in-kind contributions for the projects selected under this topic, as well as mandatory reporting requirements, for those applicants who are Private Members of the EU-Rail JU.
+Indicative project duration 48 months.
+Type of Action Innovation Action Technology Readiness Level Activities are expected to achieve a minimum between TRL 5 and TRL 7, depending on the enabler addressed, or higher by the end of the project - see General Annex B for a guide to the TRL definitions and criteria to be used.
 Admissibility conditions Regarding admissibility conditions and related requirements, part A of the Horizon Europe Work Programme 2021-2022 General Annexes applies with the following exception: the limit for a full Innovation Action application is set to 120 pages.
-Special skills and/or capabilities expected from Applicants shall ensure that their proposals and consortium reflect the aggregated expertise to perform the activities and achieve the objectives set by the Destination: the Applicant(s) Expertise from rail infrastructure managers and railway undertakings, which should allow defining main challenges, use cases and functional needs, specifying, prioritizing and clustering demonstrators to ensure that researched innovative processes, operational and technological solutions are covered, hosting the demonstrations and providing test trains/facilities, providing data structures and content as well as processes, e.g. certification which can be subject for digitalisation.
-Expertise from rail suppliers (system integrators, manufacturers and/or technology providers), which should allow, jointly, proposing operational and technological innovative solutions to identified use cases and functional needs, identifying the technical requirements and interface specifications, aligned with the System Pillar architecture, designing, developing, prototyping and delivering innovative operational & technological solutions and systems to be integrated within the demonstrations, depending on the specific target TRL level.
+Special skills and/or capabilities expected from the Applicant(s) Applicants shall ensure that their proposals and consortium reflect the aggregated expertise to perform the activities and achieve the objectives set by the Destination: Expertise from rail infrastructure managers and railway undertakings, which should allow